🎯 Session 0: Introduction to MCP, ACP, and A2A¶

 await local_registry.register(self.capabilities, self.endpoint)

-Code Explanation: - Agents register capabilities without external dependencies - Uses standard HTTP - no specialized libraries required - Local-first design enables offline operation
+Agents register capabilities without external dependencies using standard HTTP.
+The local-first design enables offline operation with no specialized libraries required.

 Figure 3: ACP enables local-first agent communication without cloud dependencies

-Real-world significance: A2A enables the "agent economy" where companies expose specialized AI capabilities as discoverable services, creating new business models and partnerships.
+Transformation Impact: A2A enables the "agent economy" where companies monetize AI capabilities as discoverable services, creating new business models and partnership opportunities.

 {